 complex survey data.

-The target population is the population that our survey has been designed to measure.
+The target population is the population that our survey has been designed to study.
 For large national

 surveys, these are typically the population of the country of interest.
 For example, the Demographic and

 Health Survey (DHS) has it’s primary target population as women of childbearing ages in women of reproductive